Robert R. Shahan: Ordained ministry

 Shahan was ordained as a deacon on May 19, 1973, and as a priest on November 24, 1973.
 His early ministry included serving as vicar at St. Alban’s Episcopal Church in Muskegon, Michigan.
 From 1975 to 1981, he was a professor and Assistant Dean of Student Services at Seabury-Western Theological Seminary in Evanston, Illinois, while also serving as priest-in-charge at St. Francis Episcopal Church in Chicago.

 In 1981, he was called to be Rector of St. Thaddeus Episcopal Church in Aiken, South Carolina.
 Three years later, in 1984, he returned to Kansas to serve as Dean of Grace Cathedral in Topeka, Kansas.

 Episcopacy

 On May 2, 1992, Shahan was elected as Bishop of the Episcopal Diocese of Arizona on the fifth ballot during a special diocesan convention.
-He was consecrated bishop on October 3, 1992, by Presiding Bishop Edmond L. Browning.
+He was consecrated bishop on October 3, 1992 with by Presiding Bishop Edmond L. Browning as chief consecrator.
 During his tenure, he was known for his leadership in church administration and pastoral care.
 He retired in 2004 and returned to Kansas to spend his remaining years with his family.